puckipedia/tarnix/README.md

 its limits: Generating a NAR file, and then using an input-addressed `builtin:fetchurl` derivation.
-However, this was broken unceremoniously by CppNix, due to an apparent "vulnerability", which was actually a bug in the Nix sandbox on macOS, which (at the time of writing) still has not been fixed, after the Nix team was made aware of it in _February_.
+However, this was broken unceremoniously by CppNix, due to an apparent "vulnerability", which was actually a bug in the Nix sandbox on macOS, which was [fixed 8.5 months after the Nix team was made aware of it in _February_](https://github.com/NixOS/nix/security/advisories/GHSA-wf4c-57rh-9pjg).

 In my search for a modern alternative, I found out about `builtin:unpack-channel`.
 It uses libarchive to unpack archives at